 Thank-you for your time and attention to this matter.

-Review about: Menards Delivery Service.
+Product or Service Mentioned: Menards Delivery Service.

 Monetary Loss: $60.